spacetelescope/PyFITS/docs/source/users_guide/users_tutorial.rst

 Working With a FITS Header
 --------------------------

-As mentioned earlier, each element of an HDUList is an HDU object with attributes of header and data, which can be used to access the header keywords and the data.
+As mentioned earlier, each element of an `HDUList` is an HDU object with attributes of header and data, which can be used to access the header keywords and the data.

+For those unfamiliar with FITS headers, they consist of a list of "cards", where a card contains a keyword, a value, and a comment.
+The keyword and comment must both be strings, whereas the value can be a string or an integer, float, or complex number.
+Keywords are usually unique within a header, except in a few special cases.

 The header attribute is a Header instance, another PyFITS object.
-To get the value of a header keyword, simply do (a la Python dictionaries):
+To get the value associated with a header keyword, simply do (a la Python dicts):

     >>> hdulist[0].header['targname']
     'NGC121'